 “We will just cross you the river and try to be calm and to be quiet so they wouldn’t beat you.”

-The correspondent was on the dinghy with people from Algeria and Morocco.
+The respondent was on the dinghy with people from Algeria and Morocco.
 They reached the Turkish shore around 9:30pm.
 When the respondent and his group saw officers, they recall to belong to the Turkish police, they went running away.
 They went to a village 5km away from the river and then called a taxi to go to Istanbul.